 Making the right preparations to fit secondary glazing can ensure there are no problems during the fitting.
 Any errors with the measurements or cut could lead to issues, so being precise is critical.

-The glass can be heavy and difficult to prop up, so it’s wise to find an extra pair of hands to help you out.
-Adjust it until the sides of the sheet overlap evenly, then mark the edges to make putting the window together easier.
+The glass can be heavy and difficult to prop up, so it’s advisable to find an extra pair of hands to help.
+Adjust until the sides of the sheet overlap evenly, then mark the edges to make putting the window together easier.
 From there, fit a self-adhesive strip on the pencil markings, and use tinsnips or heavy-duty scissors to cut the metal.

 When all that’s done, you’ll be ready to put the windows together.
 However, if any part of the previous process isn’t quite right, it may not be air and water-tight.
 That could mean that wind and rain get through and still cause damage to your existing window, creating problems like condensation, draughts and dampness for your home.